Robust Queueing for Single-Server Queues with Abandonment: A First Robust Queueing Algorithm

-In this regime, the RQ solution exhibits three distinct scalings, which depends on the following threshold $h$ determined by the threshold $h$:

-\textbf{Underloaded}: if $c<0$ and $\gamma<h$, abandonment becomes asymptotically negligible and $Z_{\mathrm{RQ}}$ scales as $(1-\rho)^{-1}$, consistent with the expected steady-state workload of a $GI/GI/1$ queue without abandonment.

-\textbf{Critically loaded:} if $\gamma\ge h$, then abandonment enters the solution and $Z_{\mathrm{RQ}}$ scales as $\alpha^{-h}$.
-This corresponds to the case where refined diffusion models are required, e.g. reflected Ornstein--Uhlenbeck (ROU) process \cite{ward2005diffusion} when $F'(0) \neq 0$ and hazard rate scaling \cite{reed2008approximating} when $F'(0) = 0$.
+In this regime, the RQ solution exhibits three distinct scalings, which are determined by the threshold $h$: (i) \textbf{Underloaded}: if $c<0$ and $\gamma<h$, abandonment becomes asymptotically negligible and $Z_{\mathrm{RQ}_1}$ scales as $(1-\rho)^{-1}$, consistent with the expected steady-state workload of a $GI/GI/1$ queue without abandonment. (ii) \textbf{Critically loaded:} if $\gamma\ge h$, then abandonment enters the solution and $Z_{\mathrm{RQ}_1}$ scales as $\alpha^{-h}$.
+This corresponds to the case where refined diffusion models are required, e.g. ROU process \cite{ward2005diffusion} when $F'(0) \neq 0$ and hazard rate scaling \cite{reed2008approximating} when $F'(0) = 0$. (iii) \textbf{Overloaded:} if $c>0$ and $\gamma<h$, then $Z_{\mathrm{RQ}_1}$ grows faster, on the scale $\alpha^{-(1-\gamma/k)}$.
+The case with $\gamma = 0$ corresponds to the overloaded queue studied in \cite{jennings2012overloaded}.